micah-bruning/war/README.md

 # Running the Application

+Running this application requires a docker configuration on your machine.
 After cloning the repo into a local machine, open a terminal or cmd at Aspen Capital/ and run <code>docker compose up</code>.
 This will run the docker image as a container.

   Head to localhost:8000 on a web-browser to view the home-page of the application.
 Alternatively, send a GET request to